epsylon/oasis/README.md

  + Multiverse: Module to receive content from other federated peers.
  + Opinions: Module to discover and vote on opinions.
  + Pixelia: Module to draw on a collaborative grid.
+ + Projects: Module to explore, crowd-funding and manage projects.
  + Popular: Module to receive posts that are trending, most viewed, or most commented on.
  + Reports: Module to manage and track reports related to issues, bugs, abuses, and content warnings.
  + Summaries: Module to receive summaries of long discussions or posts.